Chalarangelo/mini.css/docs/v3/DEVLOG.md

 - Added `.modal` component.
 Breaking changes to comply with the new guidelines (i.e. apply the class on the `checkbox` element, not the element after it, much like `.drawer`).
 Cleaned up a little bit, dealt with a few problems here and there.
 Custom styling for the `.modal-close`, not bound to anything else.
 - Moved vertical version of `.tabs` into `contextual` under `.collapse`.
 Reduced complexity, improved performance and generally a better feel to them.
+- **Hugging cat** was messing with the `DEVLOG`, good thing I noticed and fixed it.
+- Moved component-specific variable definitions in `contextual` under the related conditionals.